Moshe Ben-Ze'ev: Legal career

-Ben-Ze'ev was born December 8, 1911 in Luninets in the Russian Empire (now in Belarus).
-He immigrated to Mandatory Palestine in 1935.
+Ben-Ze'ev was born in 1911 in Luninets in the Russian Empire (now in Belarus).
+He emigrated to Mandatory Palestine in 1935.

 In the 1950s he worked as a judge in a Haifa District court and had close ties with the ruling Mapai party.
 In early 1963 he replaced Gideon Hausner as Attorney General after Hausner resigned to enter politics.

 After concluding his term as Attorney General, Ben-Ze'ev opened a private practice with Aryeh Kamar.
 In 1980 he headed a commission to investigate abuse of civil servants who had exposed corruption.

-Ben-Ze'ev died in Jerusalem on June 25, 1995 and was buried at the Mount of Beatitudes.
+Ben-Ze'ev died in Jerusalem in June 1995 and was buried at the Mount of Beatitudes.